 Dr. Shah moved to Cincinnati in 2011 and was the Director of Pediatric Dermatology at Cincinnati Children's Hospital until 2016.
 Prior to 2011, she was the Clinical Director of Pediatric Dermatology at the Children's Hospital of Philadelphia.
-Motivated to provide more personalized and specialized dermatology services, she started Kenwood Dermatology.
+Motivated to provide more personalized and specialized dermatology services, she started Kenwood Dermatology in 2016.
 While she enjoys caring for patients with a variety of skin concerns, her special interests include hemangioma and other birthmarks, melanocytic nevi (moles) and melanoma, psoriasis, acne, atopic dermatitis/eczema, hair and nail disorders, and genetic skin diseases.

 Dr. Shah has served on the medical advisory boards for the Foundation for Ichthyosis and Related Skin Types and the National Psoriasis Foundation.
 She is also on the Scientific Advisory Council for Naevus Global and is a Councilor for the International Society for Pediatric Wound Care.

 She is a member of the American Academy of Dermatology, the American Academy of Pediatrics, and the Society for Pediatric Dermatology.

 Dr. Shah is board-certified in General Pediatrics, General Dermatology, and Pediatric Dermatology.

 Doctor of Medicine, University of Maryland School of Medicine

 Doctor of Philosophy, Molecular and Cellular Biology, University of Maryland School of Medicine